brentgarren/WebHacking/README.md

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>
 Notes<br>
 Comments are betweenn <-- and --> <br>
-Links are written with href tags<br>
+Links are written with "href tags" that start with <a <br>